Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 DiMarco | Araujo | Montevideo analyzed Waymo crash data from the NHTSA, which includes all incidents reported between 2021 and 2024.

-Keep reading to better understand where, how, when, and why these collisions are occurring, as well as who is liable for injuries.
+Keep reading to understand where, how, when, and why these collisions are occurring, as well as who is liable for injuries.

-There have been 696 Waymo accidents reported between 2021 and 2024.
+There were 1,429 Waymo accidents reported between July 2021 and November 17, 2025.

 Note: Not all of these incidents were caused by Waymo vehicles; they simply involved one.